Dominika Karaś, Jan Cieciuch Polish adaptation of social well-being scale (SWB)

 Social well-being as conceptualized by Keyes

 Most contemporary models of well-being – and there are many of them (cf. Bornstein et al., 2003) – do not take into account optimal social functioning as crucial for positively understood mental health.
-This challenge was taken up in his concept by Keyes (1998), who emphasized that the implementation of social life and its challenges can be an important criterion for assessing the quality of one’s life.
+This challenge was taken up by Keyes (1998), who emphasized that the implementation of social life and its challenges can be an important criterion for assessing the quality of one’s life.
 He noted that in psychology, well-being was operationalized mostly as a subjective assessment of the quality of life, based on satisfaction with its various areas, current affect and personal functioning.
 This type of operationalization of well-being covers only the private sphere, not taking into account a person’s embeddedness in social structures.
 They paid less attention to social challenges and tasks, coping with which can be an important source of human well-being.

-Keyes (1998) in his proposal starts from the considerations of Durkheim, who also identified dimensions of social health (such as integration with society, a sense of belonging to it, or a sense of common social awareness), which may be the source of a person’s well-being.
+Keyes (1998) in his proposal starts from the considerations of Durkheim, who also identified dimensions of social health (such as integration with society, a sense of belonging to it, or a sense of collective consciousness), which may be the source of a person’s well-being.
 Keyes (1998) defines social well-being as (resulting from the proper implementation of various types of social challenges) a positive assessment of one’s functioning in society, i.e. the feeling that one is a valuable and productive member of society, experiencing social belonging and a positive attitude towards members of society as a whole.

 Keyes proposed five social challenges that, if met, contribute to social well-being.
 Therefore, Keyes also calls these challenges dimensions of social well-being.
-Referring to the inspiration taken from Durkeim’s theory of social cohesion, Seeman’s social isolation and Marx’s class consciousness (after: Keyes, 1998), Keyes identified the first dimension – social integration.
+Referring to the inspiration taken from Durkeim’s theory of social coherence, Seeman’s social isolation and Marx’s class consciousness (after: Keyes, 1998), Keyes identified the first dimension – social integration.
 The second dimension – social acceptance – is the social equivalent of self-acceptance, distinguished as an important component of psychological well-being (Ryff, 1989).
 In turn, based on the concept of self-efficacy (Bandura, 1977) and Erikson’s generativity (Erikson, 1950), Keyes proposed the dimension of social contribution.
-Moreover, referring, among others, to the concepts of self-actualization by Maslow (1968), eudaimonistic well-being by Waterman (1993) and personal development by Ryff (1998), he distinguished the dimension of social actualization.
+Moreover, referring, among others, to the concepts of self-actualization by Maslow (1968), eudaimonistic well-being by Waterman (1993) and personal growth by Ryff (1998), he distinguished the dimension of social actualization.
 Finally, as a social antonym of the sense of meaninglessness in life (Seeman, 1959) and a dimension related to Antonovsky’s (1994) coherence, Keyes proposed social coherence.
 The definitions of the five dimensions of social well-being are presented in Table 1.
 It is also worth emphasizing that the dimensions of social well-being do not refer to the assessment of society’s attitude towards an individual, but only to the assessment of one’s relations with it (for example, social acceptance does not mean the feeling that society accepts individual, only that the individual feels trust and acceptance towards society as a whole).

 Table 1.
 Dimensions of social well-being in Keyes’ concept (own study based on: Keyes, 1998)